Yiling-J/tablepilot/README.md

 ```

 > For more config details, check the [documentation](docs/config).

+If you're using the Tablepilot desktop app, you **do not need a config file** to get started.
+Providers and models can be added dynamically through the UI, and the database file will be created automatically in the app's data directory.

 Tablepilot has two modes: generate and autofill.
 Use generate mode when you want to create new rows from scratch.
 Use autofill mode when you already have a table with data, and you’ve added new columns that needs to be filled in.
 Before diving into these two modes, let’s go over a few basic concepts.